This topic describes the terms that are used in ApsaraDB RDS.

 For more information, see Storage types.

-MaxCompute, which is formerly known as ODPS, is a fully managed computing platform that can process terabytes or petabytes of data at high speeds.
+MaxCompute, previously known as ODPS, is a fully managed computing platform that can process terabytes or petabytes of data at high speeds.
 MaxCompute supports comprehensive data import solutions and various classic distributed computing models.
-These solutions and models can be used to import large amounts of data from RDS instances into MaxCompute.
-Then, you can process the data by using MaxCompute.
+These solutions and models are used to import large amounts of data from RDS instances into MaxCompute.
+You can process the data by using MaxCompute.

 For more information, see What is MaxCompute?

 - Microsoft AD

 Active Directory (AD) is a directory service that is developed by Microsoft for various Microsoft services, such as Windows Standard Server, Windows Enterprise Server, and Microsoft SQL Server.
 A directory is a hierarchical structure that stores information about the objects on the same LAN.
 For example, AD stores information about user accounts, such as names, passwords, and phone numbers, and allows other authorized users on the same LAN to access this information.